b08x/Utils/README.md

 │   └── yt-dlp-transcript.sh
 ```

-* anything in dev/staging are WIP scripts
+- anything in dev/staging are WIP scripts

-* anything in defunct are scripts no longer in use
+- anything in defunct are scripts no longer in use

+test